zbhbarry/2024-group-6/README.md

         </tr>
         <tr>
             <td>3.</td>
-            <td>Super Spaceman eventialy hit a hazard.
+            <td>Super Spaceman eventually hit a hazard.
 Scoure is then placed on the screen in terms of time.</td>
             <td>The Space bar is used to activate the power up.</td>
             <td>Super Spaceman dies the scoure is then placed on the screen in terms of time.</td>
         </tr>
         <tr>
             <td>4.</td>
             <td></td>
-            <td>Super Spaceman eventialy hit a hazard.
+            <td>Super Spaceman eventually hit a hazard.
 Scoure is then placed on the screen in terms of time.</td>
             <td></td>
         </tr>
     </tbody>